tjdwill/tomlp/journal.md

 - Q: Even assuming the different numeric TOML values are parsable, how do I determine which function to call to begin with?
     - A: I'm currently considering a try-catch type of procedure, passing the current line to each function until a value is successfully parsed.

+---

+## 24 July 2024

+I prototyped parsing of dates and booleans.
+For the former, I used the same method as done for floats—get the data in a representation that can then be passed to the external parsing function.
+For booleans, I avoided this method because I didn't feel it warranted the extra allocation.
+I'm still exploring the balance between premature optimization and "mature" taste.

+Nevertheless, I still need to implement the prototypes into the `TOMLParser` type.
+After that, the atomic TOML values should be done (i.e. independently parsable given correct input).
+After that, there's going to be a lull as I hammer out my design and thinking for handling keys.
+I have to figure this out first in order to parse arrays and inline tables.
+This stage is also important for determining how to *access* the data given a successful parsing operation.

+Basically, things are about to get real.

 ## 23 July 2024

 Completed integer parsing and tested its functionality.
 So far, so good.
 I figured out that I also needed a way to express an empty iterator for the case in which the context ParserLine returns exhausted.
 I did so by creating a `TOMLSeg<'a>` from the empty `&str`.